Stafford Hospital prosecuted over Gillian Astbury death

 A Nursing and Midwifery Council panel found Ann King and Jeannette Coulson guilty of misconduct.

-Trust chief executive Maggie Oldham apologised for the "appalling care" Mrs Astbury received.'Downright furious'
+Trust chief executive Maggie Oldham apologised for the "appalling care" Mrs Astbury received.

 Peter Galsworthy from the Health and Safety Executive said the hospital would be prosecuted under the Health and Safety at Work Act.